addico786/first-terraform-code-built-localfile/README.md

 terraform apply -auto-approve
 ```

-## there you go now you have made a locat file using terraform
+## there you go now you have made a local file using terraform